ARCLabUNO/arclabwebsite/content/authors/kim/_index.md

   - Grad Students
 ---

-Abby Hayes is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
-Her research interests include institutional corrections, gangs, and rehabilitative programming.
-Abby holds a MPS in Criminology and Criminal Justice from Fort Hays State University.
+Yujin Kim is a master’s student in the School of Criminology and Criminal Justice at the University of Nebraska, Omaha.
+Her research interests include drug policy, the opioid overdose crisis, and criminal justice system responses to drug-related harms.
+Currently, Yujin is studying Drug-Induced Homicide (DIH) laws and police officers’ perception of the law.

-Currently, she is working with Dr. Jenn Tostlebe studying restrictive housing and [Dr. Katelynn Towne](https://www.unomaha.edu/college-of-public-affairs-and-community-service/nebraska-center-for-justice-research/about-us/katelynn-towne.php) studying the effect of reentry programming on employment and earnings.